 But the thing is that I established an intense link with that book, maybe because of my life circumstances at that moment, when I was so vulnerable after being brokenhearted.
 I guess everything was magnified by how I was feeling.

 And it’s not that I haven’t read better books since then.
 It’s just that I believe I’ve never experienced again what Emily Brontë’s only novel made me feel when I was 21.
-I got over Luca a long time ago, but Wuthering Heights will always have a place in my heart.
+I got over Luca a long time ago (in fact, we are good friends now, and phone each other every once in a while), but Wuthering Heights will always have a place in my heart.